Satellite (Rise Against song)

-"Satellite" is a song by American rock band Rise Against, featured on their sixth studio album Endgame (2011).
-Written by lead vocalist Tim McIlrath, "Satellite" expresses the idea that the band stood by their social and political beliefs, and that they would not conform to mainstream media.
+"Satellite" is a song by American punk rock band Rise Against, featured on their sixth studio album Endgame (2011).
+Written by lead vocalist Tim McIlrath, "Satellite" is a melodic hardcore song expressing the idea that the band stood by their social and political beliefs, and that they would not conform to mainstream media.
 The song first premiered on March 4, 2011 in a webisode series detailing the recording process of Endgame, but was not released as the album's third single until November 1, 2011.
 The song impacted radio on the same day.

 The song was positively received by critics and praised for its passionate lyrics.

 Background

 "Satellite" was written by lead vocalist Tim McIlrath in collaboration with the song's producers, Bill Stevenson and Jason Livermore.
 Stevenson and Livermore engineered the song alongside Andrew Berlin, while Chris Lord-Alge served as the mixer.
 It was recorded at The Blasting Room in Fort Collins, Colorado and mastered by Ted Jensen.
-Rise Against first unveiled the song on March 9, 2011 a webisode documenting the studio recording sessions for Endgame.
+Rise Against first unveiled the song on March 9, 2011 during a webisode documenting the studio recording sessions for Endgame.
 The band later released the track as the album's third and final single on November 1.

-During the writing process for Endgame, McIlrath noted how he took inspiration from the song "Not Ready to Make Nice" by the country band Dixie Chicks.
+During the writing process for Endgame, McIlrath noted how he took inspiration from the song "Not Ready to Make Nice" by the country band The Chicks.
 "Not Ready to Make Nice" was written in response to a controversial statement made by Natalie Maines about then U.S. President George W. Bush.
 The lyrics for "Satellite" were inspired by the Dixie Chicks song.
 McIlrath also saw the song as a way of expressing that the band stood by their beliefs and that they wouldn't conform.